silentorb/marloth-story/books/fairytale/part2.md

 the end of it.

 Adelle didn't have to find Miss Bethany; Miss Bethany found her.
 She grabbed the girl by the ear and led her down to the kitchen.
-Adelle had tried to explain to the woman that she had already been going to the kitchen, but it was a futile endeavor.
+Adelle tried to explain to the woman that she had already been going to the kitchen, but it was futile.
 Every time Adelle tried to speak, the lady pulled her along harder.

 "You try my patience, young lady.
 Why do you *always* try my patience?"